 This archipelago of 16 islands has a long history of horrible abuses and torture.
 The old prisons still stand as a sombre reminder of the cruelties endured by political prisoners during the colonial and wartime years.
 However, the island is also one of the best places for nature lovers in Vietnam, with superb hiking trails and spots for scuba diving.

-If you’re looking for pristine beaches, you won’t find any better than those on the Nam Du Islands, which are southeast of the more popular Phú Quốc island.
-Just have a look at Cây Mến beach.
+If you’re looking for pristine beaches, you won’t find any better than those on the Nam Du Islands, which are southeast of the more popular Phú Quốc Island.
+Just have a look at Bãi Cây Mến Beach.
 If that beach isn’t a paradise, we don’t know what is.

 If you find yourself in either Phan Thiết or Mũi Né, you should definitely consider taking a trip over to Phú Quý.
-It only takes about four hours by ferry to get to this island of 20,000 people, and once you’re there, you get to enjoy the island lifestyle that makes this place such a hidden gem.
+It only takes about four hours by ferry to get to this island of 20,000 people, and, once you’re here, you get to enjoy the island lifestyle that makes this place such a hidden gem.

 Have you ever taken a cable car trip to an island?
-Step in at Nha Trang’s Cầu Đá Port and step off right next to a waterpark.
+Step in at Cầu Đá Port in Nha Trang, and step off right next to a waterpark.
 How cool is that?
-And for the golfers out there, be sure to visit the links at VinPearl Nha Trang Golf Land Resort & Villas.
+And, for the golfers out there, be sure to visit the links at Vinpearl Discovery Rockside Nha Trang.

-Here’s another island with excellent scuba diving, and unlike some of the smaller islands on this list, Nhơn Châu Island has plenty of accommodations for tourists.
+Here’s another island with excellent scuba-diving opportunities, and, unlike some of the smaller islands on this list, Nhơn Châu Island has plenty of accommodations for tourists.
 You can also check out the colonial-era lighthouse, where you can take in the panoramic views.

 This island is the remnant of a volcano that formed approximate 25 million years ago, making it one of the more unique landscapes in Vietnam.
-Known locally as the Garlic Kingdom, much of the island is farmland where they grow their most famous crop.
+Known locally as the Kingdom of Garlic, much of the island is farmland.

 This is the island you’ll see as you make your way over the Hải Vân Pass, one of the best motorbike routes in all of Vietnam.
 We love it because it adds to the breathtaking views on this spectacular road.